mrsilver76/itunes_playlist_exporter/README.md

 3. Replace paths in a playlist with ones that can be accessed on by other users/machines/software (for example, repoint paths to a NAS)
 4. Delete existing playlists on Plex and upload new ones
 5. Command line options to prevent exporting of playlists and uploading of playlists (useful if trying to merge multiple playlists)

+## Plex warning

+This script allows you to (optionally) upload your playlists to Plex.

+To enable this, this script treats iTunes as the primary store of playlists and mirrors the content to Plex. _**All Plex playlists solely associated with a music library (defined within the script) will be deleted and replaced**_.

+Playlists that contains content outside of the music library (eg. someone elses playlists or a playlist of video files) will not be removed.

+> :warning: It is not recommended to use this script if you create and maintain music playlists within Plex.

 ## Requirements